How long does cooked lamb last in the fridge

 After cooking lamb, it is important to refrigerate it promptly to prevent bacterial growth.
 Allow the lamb to cool at room temperature for no more than two hours, then transfer it to an airtight container or wrap it tightly with plastic wrap before placing it in the refrigerator.

-See also How long does cement last
+See also How long does it take for monzo card to arrive

 Make sure to store cooked lamb in the refrigerator at or below 4 degrees Celsius (40 degrees Fahrenheit).
 This will slow down the growth of bacteria and help maintain its freshness.
 Keep in mind that lamb should be stored separately from other foods to prevent cross-contamination.